Charlie Rose reemerges with first interview since firings - NewsBreak

 Charlie Rose reemerges with first interview since firings

-Charlie Rose , whose career as a journalist imploded in 2017 due to sexual misconduct allegations, emerged Thursday by posting online a lengthy interview he conducted with investor Warren Buffett .
+NEW YORK (AP) — Charlie Rose, whose career as a journalist imploded in 2017 due to sexual misconduct allegations, emerged Thursday by posting online a lengthy interview he conducted with investor Warren Buffett.

 Rose said in a message on his website that he was proud to have the recent conversation with Buffett.
 The 80-year-old journalist said it was the first interview he had conducted in more than four years.